mantidproject/mantid/docs/source/interfaces/Crystal Field Python Interface.rst

   cf = CrystalField('Ce', 'C2v')

 Names of the crystal field parameters have the form `Bnn` and `IBnn` where `nn` are two digits between 0 and 6.
-The `Bnn` is a real and the `IBnn` is an imaginary part of a complex parameter.
+`Bnn` is the real and `IBnn` is the imaginary part of a complex parameter.
 If a parameter isn't set explicitly its default value is 0.
 To set a parameter pass it to the `CrystalField` constructor as a keyword argument, e.g.::

   cf = CrystalField('Ce', 'C2v', B20=0.37737, B22=3.9770)